lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Screenshot of the query results, with the light curve on the right, and the table of the observations on the bottom.**

-Note that the resulting plot on the right-hand side displays flux in all filters.
+**6. Restricting the results to a single filter observation**:  Note that the resulting plot on the right-hand side displays flux in all filters.
 It is possible to restrict the plotted flux to be from a single filter by clicking the down-arrow under the "filterName" column heading in the table on the bottom, and selecting only the desired filter, say "r".